 Like any other average red wine, the Apothic Red wine can handle 6 more days after opened without compromising its quality.
 To ensure its preservation, keep it closed correctly with its cork, and store the bottle in a cool and dark place.

 The Apothic red wine is a great companion for a nice dish of pasta with red sauce or a BBQ.

 For its level of sugar, fortified wines are the wine variety that lasts longer after opened, with a life expectancy of one month.
 But generally, any other wine can last up to 6 days.
 Red wines and white wines don’t differ very much when it comes to its preservation.
 Both of them can be drunk between 1 and 6 days after opening.

 Apothic Red is winemaker’s gold.
-This drinkable, smooth, fruity wine will appeal to all, compliment any meal and impress any guest.
-It’s a wonderful introduction into California blends and may open your palate to new flavors and smells.
+This drinkable, smooth, fruity wine will appeal to all, compliment any meal, and impress any guest.
+It’s a wonderful introduction to California blends and may open your palate to new flavors and smells.
 Try it on its own to start, and then pair with grilled meat and something sweet to finish.
 This is a bottle best shared with friends and loved ones, but be sure to stock away a couple just for yourself, it’s that good.